plefloch123/Dodge-Game/README.md

 # Noot-Noot The Game 🐧

-**Noot-Noot** is an exciting Python game where you take control of a character and dodge obstacles to get the highest score.
+**Noot-Noot** is an exciting Python game where you take control of a Noot-noot itself and dodge obstacles to get the highest score.

 ## How to Play 🎮